How to Photograph a Wood-Canvas Canoe

 Please photograph any areas with obvious damage.
 As with most photos of the canoe, take these at an angle (to one side and slightly above).
 Sometimes the canoe is stored away in the back of a shed.
 It may be a real hassle to haul the canoe out into the daylight, but please make the effort.
 Good lighting is essential for these photos and taking the shots from an angle emphasizes areas of light and shadow.
 In this canoe, the broken rib and cracked planking are brought into clear view by the angled light.

-All of the pictures are best in a fairly large format (between 500 KB and 1 MB).
+Each of the pictures is best in a fairly large format (between 500 KB and 1 MB).
 It is not necessary to overload an email with huge picture files.
 As long as the photos are large enough to allow close examination, they will work well.

 In all of this, there is light at the end of the tunnel.
 All of the damage can be repaired and all of the rotted components can be replaced.
 The restored canoe will be part of the family for many decades to come.